Hadibaig/Hadibaig/README.md

 # Hey, I'm Mirza Hadi 👋

-**Full-Stack Developer & Technical Problem Solver**
+**Full-Stack WordPress Developer & Technical Problem Solver**
-📍 Faisalabad, Pakistan &nbsp;|&nbsp; 🌍 Open to Remote & EU Relocation
+📍 Faisalabad, Pakistan | 🌍 Open to Remote & EU-based Opportunities (Relocation Flexible)

 ---

 ### What I Do

-I don't just build websites — I fix what others can't.

-With **17+ years in IT** and **5+ years as a full-stack WordPress developer**, I've delivered **100+ production websites** and serve as the designated technical escalation resource at my company — every complex website issue that other developers struggle to diagnose gets assigned to me.
+I specialize in building, optimizing, and fixing complex WordPress systems.

+With **5+ years of full-stack WordPress development experience** and a broader **IT background across systems, MIS, and technical support**, I’ve delivered **100+ production WordPress & WooCommerce websites**.

+I also act as a technical escalation resource — handling critical issues in WordPress, WooCommerce, Shopify, Elementor, performance optimization, technical SEO, and server/database debugging that require deep troubleshooting.

 ---